kode4food/interpol/doc/API_Reference.md

 Each compiled closure also attaches a single function called `exports()`.
 This function is used by resolvers to retrieve partials and variables when the compiled closure is loaded as a module.

 ## Resolvers (interpol/resolvers.js)
 A resolver is an interface used by Interpol to resolve an imported module.
-There are three immediately available, and one on the way:
+There are three available for develop use, and one automatically registered for apps bundled by the command-line interface.

 ### Helpers
 The 'helpers' resolver allows the developer to register JavaScript functions by name.
 This Function will then become available as part of the 'helpers' module.
 If `resolvers.js` is loaded, an instance of this resolver is registered by default.
 It can be retrieved like so: